 Unsurprisingly, Death Clerics are built around dealing damage.
 With the martial weapon proficiency and domain abilities, these clerics can deal tremendous focused damage on a single target.
 The domain spells aren’t excellent, although False Life is a great spell, and Vampiric Touch is not usually an option for clerics.
 This falls down our cleric domains ranking because of the lack of support roles.

 A Grave Cleric respects the natural order of life and death.
 They believe resisting death or summoning the undead to be an abomination.
 This domain is a mixed bag, primarily focused on spellcasting.
-It has some interesting damage-dealing and healing spells.
+It has some interesting damage-dealing spells and features some creative ways to mitigate damage like Sentinel at Death’s Door or False Life.
 Some of the domain abilities make for strong support options as well.
 While there are a lot of options, several other domains do each individual thing better than a Grave cleric.

-On the outside, you might look like a Druid.
+As a Nature Cleric, you might look like a Druid on the outside.
 But deep down, everyone associated with your Deity knows that you are actually a Cleric that can cast Druid spells… You even get a bonus Cantrip that ONLY a Druid can obtain.
 Every spell you obtain with this Domain is meant to either communicate with nature or to use nature as a weapon.
 Your Channel Divinity abilities help the creatures that you have “convinced” to join your side… That is until you reach level seventeen, which is when your Channel Divinity lets you become the Master of Nature.
 The Master of Nature lets you command ALL creatures and plants in your sight.
 As a bonus action, you can command them to do your bidding.
 While Nature Cleric can be fun, it is very situational and limited for lower-level characters.

 Trickery Domain is at the bottom of our list.
 The patrons of thieves, scoundrels, gamblers, rebels, and liberators will grant your Cleric that ability to Trick your targets with Illusion, Adjuration, and Conjuration spells.
 From the moment you choose this Domain, you are able to give other characters a Blessing of the Trickster, which will give anyone touched by this ability an Advantage on Dexterity checks that will last for 1 hour.
 1 hour in gameplay is about 800 actions that your character can take!
 Unfortunately, that is not enough to Trick me into rating this Domain higher than last in our Cleric Domains Ranking.